saan800/saansoft-cqrs/README.md

 decorator project readme
 - no new packages
 - add doc for each decorator

-use IMessageBus naming for publishers use IMessageSubscriptionBus for subscribers

-stores => repository

 no base interface for repositories, use types for messages